Pittsburgh Assisted Reproduction Technology and Surrogacy Lawyers

 Appointments may also be available in other meeting locations throughout Western Pennsylvania upon advance arrangements with our office.
 Ask the secretary scheduling your appointment for details including appointment locations.

-Our Western PA family law office routinely accepts cases in Allegheny County, Beaver County, Butler County, Lawrence County, Mercer County, Washington County, and Westmoreland County.
-Our Pittsburgh adoption attorneys accept adoption cases in other Western PA counties such as Armstrong County, Erie County, Fayette County, Greene County, Somerset County and Venango County on a case-by-case basis.
+Our Western PA family law office routinely accepts cases in Allegheny County, Beaver County, Berks County, Butler County, Clearfield County, Lawrence County, Mercer County, Washington County, and Westmoreland County.
+Our Pittsburgh surrogacy attorneys accept surrogacy contract cases in all PA counties such as Armstrong County, Erie County, Fayette County, Greene County, Somerset County and Venango County.